Spin-polaron fingerprints in the optical conductivity of iridates

 Our study suggests that similar spin-polaron fingerprints could be observed in optical transport properties of other strongly correlated AFM materials.
 In particular, high-$T_c$ superconducting cuprates are promising candidates, given their similarity with $5d^5$ iridates \cite{DelaTorre_2015,Kim2014F,Peng_2022} and the presence of spin-polaronic quasiparticles in their low-energy spectrum \cite{Grober_2000,Manousakis_2007,Wang_2015,Bacq_2025}.

 \textit{Acknowledgments} - We thank Benjamin Bacq-Labreuil for fruitful discussions on SCBA.
 We are very grateful to Evgeny Stepanov and Silke Biermann for enlightening discussions concerning the compound investigated in this work.
 The authors thank Christophe Brun and V\'eronique Brouet for discussions on the experimental aspects of \sriro.
-All calculations were performed with the computation time from the Grand Equipement National de Calcul Intensif provided at IDRIS and TGCC (Project No. A0170912043).
+This project was provided with HPC computing and storage resources by GENCI at IDRIS and TGCC thanks to the grants A0170912043 and A0190912043 on the supercomputers Jean Zay (CSL partition) and Joliot Curie (ROME partition).